 - Itemized charge for each treatment or medical supply

-- Your diagnosis.
+- Your specific diagnosis.
 This may not be necessary on the itemized bill if your Patient’s Request for Medical Payment form contains a thorough illness or injury description

 If the bill you received from your health care supplier doesn’t contain these details, contact your physician and request a new one with all the information Medicare requires.